cjacker/opensource-toolchain-pic/README.md

 ```
 autocmd BufNewFile,BufRead *.gcb set syntax=basic
 ```
 to `~/.vimrc`.

 ## JALV2

 ### jalv2 compiler

-[JALV2](http://www.justanotherlanguage.org) is a high level language designed to hide the general nuisance of programming a MicroChip PIC processor.
-The language is loosely based on Pascal.
-The compiler is available for Window and Linux both as 32-bit or 64-bit executable.
+[JALV2](http://www.justanotherlanguage.org) is a high level language designed to hide the general nuisance of programming a MicroChip PIC processor, The language is loosely based on Pascal.
+JALV2 and jallib is under active development.

-JALV2 can be downloaded from https://github.com/jallib/jalv2compiler.
+the source code of JALV2 compiler can be downloaded from https://github.com/jallib/jalv2compiler.

-The build process is very simple:
+building process is very simple:

 ```
 git clone https://github.com/jallib/jalv2compiler.git
 cd jalv2compiler

+# fix permission issues
 chmod +x src/jal/build.sh
 chmod +x src/make_64

-# avoid treat warnings as errors for some gcc version.
+# avoid treat warnings as errors for some new gcc version.
 sed -i 's/-Werror//g' src/Makefile.inc

+# build
 cd src
 ./make_64

+# install
 sudo install ../bin/jalv2-x86-64 /usr/bin/jalv2
 ```

-For 32bit linux, you need change `make_64` to `make_32`.
+For 32bit linux, you need use `make_32` instead of `make_64`.

-After building successfully, `bin/jalv2-x86-64` will be generated, this is the JALV2 Compiler.
-It's only the compiler, you still need the 'jallib' (include a lot of device include files) installed.
+After building successfully, the JALV2 compiler `bin/jalv2-x86-64` will be generated, It's only the compiler, you still need the 'jallib' (include a lot of device include files) installed.

 By the way, there are some pre-generated documents in `documentation/external` dir, include 'An Introduction & Guide to JALV2'(jalv2.pdf), 'JALv2 Compiler Options'(jalv2opt.pdf), 'JALv2 PRAGMAs'(jalv2pragma.pdf), you can take them as reference to learn JALV2.
 And there is also [a tutorial of JALV2](http://www.justanotherlanguage.org/sites/default/files/ftp_server/jallib_files/Jallib_Tutorial_Book.pdf) from official site.

-### jallib
+### Jallib
 Jallib can be downloaded from https://github.com/jallib/jallib.
-But I suggest you download the release archive from official site, the release archive also contains all source codes, but flatten the library files, sample files into one dir:
+But due to the building process, I suggest you download the release archive from jal official site, the release archive also contains all source codes, but flatten the library files, sample files into one dir:

 ```
 wget http://www.justanotherlanguage.org/sites/default/files/ftp_server/builds/release/jallib-1.7.0.zip